 TrainSmart Australia is committed to upholding high standards of integrity and honesty.
-Plagiarism and cheating in any form are unacceptable and will be acted upon appropriately.
+Plagiarism in any form are unacceptable and will be acted upon appropriately.

 Plagiarism: To take the ideas or comments of another person and present them as one’s own without providing the appropriate acknowledgement.
 This includes material from any source, staff, students or the internet, published and un-published works.

-TrainSmart Australia’s staff and students have a shared responsibility to ensure all students gain the necessary understanding to prevent incidents of plagiarism and cheating.
+TrainSmart Australia’s staff and students have a shared responsibility to ensure all students gain the necessary understanding to prevent incidents of plagiarism.

 It is recommended that students also use a plagiarism detection program to scan their assessments prior to submission and use the approved referencing style of APA for all TrainSmart Australia assessments.